nathanieljblack/W251_Project/preprocessor/README.md

 - Pillow (upgrade if already installed)

 At this time, in order to run this, the following must be satistfied:
-- The repository is cloned at the home directory level on all the nodes
+- This repository is cloned at the home directory level on all the nodes
 - All the above packages need to be installed on all the nodes

 Then, run the following: